amgowri/Java/Java/src/javaclass/Object.md

 # Object

-## 1. Object is an instance of class.
+## 1. Object is an instance of class

-## 2. Object is created by using class.
+## 2. Object is created by using class

 ```java